Darlene Love: 1980s return

 Love returned to music in the early 1980s and to an appreciative audience she thought might have long since forgotten her.
 She had been performing at venues like the Roxy in Los Angeles, and it was a conversation with Steven Van Zandt that greased the wheels for her to go to New York and begin performing there in 1982, at places like The Bottom Line.
 She also sang "OOO Wee Baby" in the 1980 movie The Idolmaker.
 Along with performing in small venues, Love worked as a maid in Beverly Hills.
 One day while she was cleaning one of these homes, she heard her song "Christmas (Baby Please Come Home)" on the radio.
 She took this as a sign that she needed to change her life and go back to singing.

-In the mid-1980s she portrayed herself in the Tony Award-nominated jukebox musical Leader of the Pack, which featured the iconic rock and roll songs written by Ellie Greenwich, many of them for the young Love.
+In the mid-1980s she portrayed herself in the Tony Award-nominated jukebox musical Leader of the Pack, which featured the rock and roll songs written by Ellie Greenwich, many of them for the young Love.
 The showstopping number of that show, "River Deep - Mountain High", had been recorded by Phil Spector with Ike & Tina Turner.
 Leader of the Pack commenced as a revue at the Greenwich Village nightclub The Bottom Line, as did the later show about Love's life, Portrait of a Singer, which never made the move uptown.
 Portrait included covers of "A Change Is Gonna Come" and "Don't Make Me Over", as well as "River Deep, Mountain High" and original music from some of the instrumental writers of early rock and roll, including Barry Mann and Cynthia Weil.
 Love contributed a cover of the Hollywood Argyles song "Alley Oop" to the soundtrack of the 1984 film Bachelor Party.

 In 1986, Love's second chance came when she was asked to sing "Christmas (Baby Please Come Home)" on David Letterman's Christmas show, which became a yearly tradition.

 In 1987, Love sang backup for U2's remake of "Christmas (Baby Please Come Home)".